procedure1/AutoBS/README.md

 NOTE: v4 will be the most exact match to the in-game generated map.

 NOTE: v4 doesn't really support customData so all customData will be lost (for Noodle etc). `Mapping Extensions` precision placement does still function.

+NOTE: This generator does not output an `info.dat` file.
+So you will need to make your own.
+FYI, `info` v2.1.0 handles v2 and v3 maps. `info` v4.1.0 files can handle v2, v3, and v4 maps.
+You can look at `PnfrlEnm`'s `Ascension to Heaven` to see a v4.1.0 info file.

 To enable JSON file output, edit the `Beat Saber/UserData/AutoBS.json` config file in Notepad or other text editor.
 The last 5 settings in the config file are the ones to edit.